Open Enrollment in Workday can be complex, especially with tight timelines and multiple moving parts across benefits, providers and employee events.

 Have you ever had your Open Enrollment events go on hold?

-This could be resulting from overlapping coverage types and effective dates, commonly referred to as "Coordination of Events."
+Open Enrollment events can go on hold due to overlapping coverage types and effective dates, often referred to as “Coordination of Events.”
 The Benefits Events Status report can help you identify issues with dates, coverage types and more.

 There are a few different scenarios for new hires that could come up during Open Enrollment.